 Kangaroo care requires you to hold your baby belly-down next to your bare chest.
 Most mothers can start kangaroo mother care soon after delivery, but some may have to wait longer.

 Here are some steps that you can follow to kangaroo care for your baby (4).

 - Shower before visiting the hospital so that your skin is clean.
 Do not wear perfume or scented lotions as they can irritate the small baby.
 Also, do not smoke before the kangaroo session.
 If you are ill or have rashes on your chest, don’t do kangaroo until you are well or the rashes are healed.

 - Wear loose-fitting clothes that you can open from the front, or you can ask the hospital staff for a front-open feeding gown.
 Remove the bra so that the baby can have direct contact with your skin.

 - Sit in a comfortable position on a chair beside the baby’s bed or ask for a bed.
-If privacy is your concern, request placing curtains around you while kangarooing.
+If privacy is your concern, request for curtains around you while kangarooing.

 - Place the baby in an upright position with their chest against your chest and their face turned to the side for breathing.
 Ensure your baby is lying on your chest bare-skinned with only diapers on.
 This position is called the kangaroo position.

 - Cover yourself and the baby with a blanket.
 You should do this with the assistance of a family member or hospital staff after you and your baby are seated in comfortable positions.
 Using a blanket helps keep you and the baby warm while you both snuggle.